Elevate Your Business with Effective Survey Emails

 Analyze particular segments of users

 We can assume that Scoot sent this email survey only to a particular segment of subscribers: the ones who haven’t used Scoot’s services for X days.
-Such segmentation allows them to increase the quality of the answers because the company analyzes the answers of those who have something to say.
-It’s also cool that you can automate such email campaigns and create a trigger that will send this survey email to those users who haven’t made a purchase in X days and send this email once in Y days.
+Such segmentation allows them to increase the quality of customer feedback because the company analyzes the answers of those who have something to say.

 When the email is sent by the CEO of a company, it elevates the importance of the email in the eyes of the subscribers.
 At the same time, it’s difficult to say how much part CEOs take in analyzing the results of such surveys.
 It’s quite likely that the company uses other specialists to systematize and analyze all the answers.
 However, CEOs probably read at least some of the reviews: if you care about the thing you create, it’s vital to you.